Cheapest VoIP Providers: Top Cheap Phone Plans For UK Businesses

 5. Features

-Of course, price interacts with what features you need.
+Of course, price interacts with the features you need.
 Basic features like call forwarding, voicemail-to-email transcription, and mobile integration should come as standard.

-However, as mentioned, many providers restrict their advanced features such as video conferencing, CRM integration, and call analytics, for certain plans.
-So, it’s worth considering what plan offers the best value for the functionality you need.
+However, as mentioned, many providers restrict their advanced features, such as video conferencing, CRM integration and call analytics, for certain plans.
+It’s worth considering what plan offers the best value for the functionality you need.

 How Did We Find The Cheapest VoIP Providers in the UK?